DIY Gel Candles: Stunning Transparent Candles You Can Make at Home

 In this guide, you’ll learn everything you need to create your own transparent gel candles, from materials and step-by-step instructions to decoration ideas and beginner mistakes to avoid.

-What Are Gel Candles?
+What Are Transparent Gel Candles?

 Unlike traditional wax candles, gel candles are made from a mineral oil-based gel instead of soy or paraffin wax.
 The result?
 A clear, glass-like candle that allows you to embed decorative items such as shells, stones, dried flowers, or glitter inside.